Line and Copy Editing

 • Sentence structure

-• Typography (quotation marks, apostrophes, dashes, ellipses, italics, etc.)
+• Typography (quotation marks, dashes, ellipses, italics, etc.)

 • Continuity